fsvreddit/hive-protect/README.md

 This app uses the Community Apps platform's Redis plugin to store very basic information about users checked.

 * The date and time that the app last checked a user, to support checking only once every 12 hours
-* User names of users who have been previously banned by the app, along with the date/time of their ban, to prevent inadvertent re-banning.

 All data is automatically removed if the app is uninstalled.
 If a user deletes their account, any data relating to them will be removed within 28 days.